rickypc/puppeteer-page-pool/README.md

 Contributing
 -
-If you would like to contribute code to Puppeteer Page Pool project you can do so through GitHub by forking the repository and sending a pull request.
+If you would like to contribute code to Puppeteer Page Pool repository you can do so through GitHub by forking the repository and sending a pull request.

+If you do not agree to [Contribution Agreement](CONTRIBUTING.md), do not contribute any code to Puppeteer Page Pool repository.

 When submitting code, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.
 Please also include appropriate test cases.

-Before your code can be accepted into the project you must also sign the [Puppeteer Page Pool CLA](https://bit.ly/2YOMKov) (Individual Contributor License Agreement).

 That's it!
 Thank you for your contribution!

 License
 -
-Copyright (c) 2018 - 2019 Richard Huang.
+Copyright (c) 2018 - 2020 Richard Huang.

 This module is free software, licensed under: [GNU Affero General Public License (AGPL-3.0)](https://bit.ly/2yi7gyO).